 - “jmeter.reportgenerator.apdex_tolerated_threshold” represents the bearable maximum response time.
-Ideally, both satisfied and tolerated threshold values should come from the client or taken as a benchmark value before conducting the test.
+Ideally, both satisfied and tolerated threshold values should come from the client or be taken as a benchmark value before conducting the test.

-Example: A client has provided 3 seconds as response time NFR and 5 seconds as the maximum response time NFR, so 3 seconds becomes satisfied threshold value and 5 seconds become tolerated threshold value.
+Example: A client has provided 3 seconds as response time NFR and 5 seconds as the maximum response time NFR, so 3 seconds becomes the satisfied threshold value and 5 seconds become tolerated threshold value.

 - The property “jmeter.reportgenerator.exporter.html.series_filter” represents the name of transactions which you want to show in the Dashboard Report.
 Here, you have to give the name of all the Transactions Controllers under your Test Plan.
 The easiest way to get the Transaction Controller names from Test Plan is JMeter Menu -> Tools -> Export transactions for report.